 As if Club LifeMiles wasn't complicated enough, this bonus takes the confusion to the next level.
 The 15% bonus is on top of the annual bonus paid on each plan.
 But, you don't have to wait until the end of the year to get this bonus.
 The 15% bonus is paid after the second month of membership.

 Let's show you how this works for the largest “Plan 7,000” package:

 Does This Promotion Make Sense?

 Considering the 15% bonus with the highest tier would only get you 4,200 bonus miles, it would bring the value of the miles down to 1.30 cents per mile.
-LifeMiles has run multiple buy points sales for just 1.1 cents each, so there's no need to jump through these hoops to get a purchase rate of 1.3 cents.
+LifeMiles has run buy points sales for as little as 1.1 cents each.
+So, there's no need to jump through these hoops to get a purchase rate of 1.3 cents.